-There is high demand for the physician assistant (PA) profession, as physician assistants (PAs) help to fill the gap in a projected shortage of primary care physicians.
-The U.S. Bureau of Labor Statistics estimates that the number of PAs will increase 30% in 10 years.
-Interest in the profession is also very high, as becoming a PA has been named Best Master's Degree for Jobs by Forbes and 2nd Best Job in America by CNN Money.
+There is high demand for the physician assistant (PA) profession, as physician assistants (PAs) help to fill the gap in a projected shortage of primary care physicians and can practice in virtually any medical specialty.
+The U.S. Bureau of Labor Statistics estimates that the number of PAs will increase 38% between 2012 and 2022 (much faster than average).
+Interest in the profession is also very high, as the PA profession is consistently named one of the Best Master's Degree for Jobs by Forbes and among the Best Job's in America by CNN Money.

 In response to pending local and national primary care provider shortages and the changing healthcare industry, the Eastern Michigan University (EMU) Board of Regents approved the new Master of Science in Physician Assistant Studies academic program in 2012.
 The EMU PA Program is situated in the School of Health Promotion and Human Performance, within the College of Health and Human Services.
 The PA Program is a twenty-four month, full-time, year-round graduate professional program with students starting as a cohort annually in May.
 This program prepares its graduates to be certified and licensed to practice medicine using autonomous decision making under the supervision of a physician.